bd/twidor/README.md

 A chord is formed by pressing several keys together, like playing a "chord" on a piano.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png"
-width="30%" align="right"> Each small 4x3 array shows the letters sent by a two-buttons chord.
+width="30%" align="right"> Each small 4x3 array shows letters sent by two-buttons chords.
 The orientation mirrors that of the larger 4x3 array: one row for each finger, and green/blue/red for left, middle and right columns.

 The first button of the chord is the large button to the immediate left.

-The second button of the chord is one of the small buttons, which shows the letters sent by the chord.
+The second button of the chord is one of the small buttons which shows the letters sent by the chord.

 Here are some two-button chords whose first button is the <kbd>I</kbd> key:
 * <kbd>I + S</kbd> sends "is".